People

 Jonathan Suh

 Jonathan is currently an undergraduate from the University of California, Berkeley majoring in Molecular Environmental Biology with an emphasis on Human Health.
-Currently I am assisting in the purification of DNA samples.
-In his free time, he enjoys playing basketball, volleyball, and going surfing.
+In the Liao lab, he assists in the purification of DNA samples.
+In his free time, Jonathan enjoys playing basketball, volleyball, and going surfing.